-We have already discussed Telehealth, Telemedicine, their pros and cons, collaborations with Computer Vision and AI and now it is time to learn how you should implementing Telemedicine solutions into your healthcare facilities.
+We have already discussed Telehealth, Telemedicine, Telehealth challenges, the collaboration of Computer Vision and Telehealth, and now it is time to learn how you should implement Telemedicine solutions in your healthcare facilities.

 In this article, you will find the main tips for the successful implementation of Telemedicine solutions.

 Barriers like the lackness of clear regulatory laws for providing services and reimbursements, cultural issues, accessibility, and other problems are slowing the successful adoption of Telemedicine solutions.